kwaldenphd/elements-of-computing/_sources/09-matplotlib/17-application.md

 - Line or marker color
 - Legend

 Each program should include code + comments.
-Small data samples you create manually is fine.
+Small datasets you create manually are fine.

 Q1B: Write code that saves at least one of your Q1A plots as an image file.
+Include the image file output in the assignment Google Drive folder.